 - Overnight at Srinagar

-- Total distance of 270 kilometers
+- A total distance of 270 kilometers

-- Travel time of 11 to 12 hours
+- Travel time of 7 to 8 hours

 - Either stay at a hotel in Srinagar or a houseboat.
-Read Hotel Grand Valley Inn – A Great Place to stay in Srinagar.
+Read Hotel Grand Valley Inn – A Great Place to Stay in Srinagar.

 - You can also take the alternate route via Mughal Road to reach Srinagar.
 For more details, read How to Plan a Journey on Mughal Road.